zenml-io/blog.zenml.io/_posts/2022-11-22-zero-twenty-two-release.md

 The new [BentoML integration](https://zenml.io/integrations/bentoml) includes a BentoML model deployer component that allows you to deploy your models from any of the major machine learning frameworks on your local machine and in the cloud.

-We will be showcasing the BentoML integration in our next community hour (23rd Nov 2022, 5:30PM CET).
+We will showcase the BentoML integration in our next community hour (23rd Nov 2022, 5:30PM CET).
 Curious to learn more?
 Join us [here](https://zenml.io/meet).

 In the meantime, check out the BentoML [example]((https://github.com/zenml-io/zenml/tree/main/examples/bentoml_deployment)) on our repo.